davidgasquez/handbook/content/computer-science/data.md

 4. Make the data tidy.
 5. Model the data.
 [Start with the simplest model!](https://developers.google.com/machine-learning/guides/rules-of-ml/).
 That will be your [baseline model](https://blog.insightdatascience.com/always-start-with-a-stupid-model-no-exceptions-3a22314b9aaa).
 6. Make sure everything works end to end.
-   1. [Deploy the model quickly](https://nlathia.github.io/2019/08/Machine-learning-faster.html).
+   1. [Deploy the model quickly](https://nlathia.github.io/2019/08/Machine-learning-faster.html) and automatically.
 Add a clear description of the model.
 Monitor models in production.
+[Also monitor model output](https://youtu.be/hqxQO7MoQIE).
-7. Make results reproducible (code, environment and data).
+7. Make results (models, analysis, ...) reproducible (code, environment and data).
    1. You need to version your code, and you need to version your data.
    2. Make your feature dependencies explicit in your code.
    3. Separate code from configuration.
    4. [Keep a reverse-time sorted doc where we you bullet points of what ideas you've tried and how they've gone](https://operatorai.substack.com/p/why-do-we-write-machine-learning).
 8. Iterate.
 Go back to the first point and change one thing at a time.
 It's really hard to tell in advance what's hard and what's easy.
 [Engineering projects generally move forward, but machine learning projects can completely stall.
-It's possible, even common, for a week spent on modeling data to result in no improvement whatsoever.](https://medium.com/@l2k/why-are-machine-learning-projects-so-hard-to-manage-8e9b9cf49641)
+It's possible, even common, for a week spent on modeling data to result in no improvement whatsoever](https://medium.com/@l2k/why-are-machine-learning-projects-so-hard-to-manage-8e9b9cf49641).
 9. Explain your results in terms your audience cares about.

 [Real impact comes from continuous decision-making and implementing actions with feedback](https://news.ycombinator.com/item?id=22808006).
 Reports are rarely read, and often forgotten.
 Decision-making involves getting data, summarizing and predicting ad then taking action.